Thermally modified wood: Retification

 Retification refers to the French word rétification, which is the portmanteau of réticulation (creation of chemical bonds between polymeric chains) and torréfaction (roasting).
 Wood in this process must have a moisture content at 12% or lower which can be attained through simple drying processes.
 The wood is then placed in a high nitrogen atmosphere with no more than 2% oxygen content.
 The Perdure Process is relatively similar to retification but holds the wood at a lower temperature.

 ThermoWood

-This process is similar to the Les Bois Perdure treatment in that it uses a steam environment at atmospheric pressure to treat the wood.
-However, this process can also be used on "green" wood and was the most widely used commercial process as of 2004.
+ThermoWood is a thermally modified wood material produced using heat and steam in a low-oxygen environment.
+The process alters the chemical composition of the wood, resulting in changes to its physical and mechanical properties.
+Thermal modification generally improves dimensional stability, reduces equilibrium moisture content, and enhances resistance to biological decay, while also producing a more uniform colour throughout the material.
+However, the process can reduce certain mechanical properties, including bending strength and splitting resistance, depending on treatment conditions.

-Genuine industrial scale ThermoWood process was developed in Finland in 1990's.
+Genuine industrial-scale ThermoWood process was developed in Finland in the 1990s.
 The process was patented.
-ThermoWood is a registered trademark owned by the International ThermoWood Association.
-The legal right to use the ThermoWood trademark is held by the permanent members of the association.
-A new ThermoWood Handbook was published in May 2023.
+ThermoWood is a registered trademark owned by the International ThermoWood Association, and the legal right to use the ThermoWood trademark is held by its members.
+The association defines standard treatment classes, including Thermo-S (stability) and Thermo-D (durability), which correspond to different temperature ranges and performance characteristics.

+In industrial applications, treatment parameters may be adjusted depending on the intended end use, and not all thermally modified wood products are classified strictly within the standard Thermo-S and Thermo-D categories.